mentalcardgames/mentalcardgames.github.io/organisational/people.md

 ## [@paperbenni](https://github.com/paperbenni)

-Interested in Bachelor-Project on MCG.
+Doing Bachelor-Project on MCG
-Currently looking at
-- Rust P2P
-- QR-Code Communication
+P2P Communication between MCG Nodes

 I created this page, though I'm aiming for anyone who does MCG at ALU to be able to edit it.